Rythme n°1 | City of Paris Museum of Modern Art

 Play all audios:

-Inspired by the work of certain colour theoreticians (Michel-Eugène Chevreul, Ogden Rood), Delaunay pursued the idea of painting based on the law of simultaneous and successive colour
+Rythme n°1Robert Delaunay Inspired by the work of certain colour theoreticians (Michel-Eugène Chevreul, Ogden Rood), Delaunay pursued the idea of painting based on the law of simultaneous

-contrast.
+and successive colour contrast.
 That was before the First World War.
-This particular kind of Cubism, which Apollinaire dubbed Orphism, produced an illusion of movement and was suited to the representation of a
+This particular kind of Cubism, which Apollinaire dubbed Orphism, produced an illusion of movement and was suited to the

-Albert Gleizes, Jacques Villon, André Lhote, and Sonia and Robert Delaunay were commissioned to paint huge canvases for the sculpture hall at the Salon des Tuileries.
-These paintings were
+The following year, Albert Gleizes, Jacques Villon, André Lhote, and Sonia and Robert Delaunay were commissioned to paint huge canvases for the sculpture hall at the Salon des Tuileries.

-vision is activated by an interplay of curves and counter-curves, discs with concentric circles of various thicknesses which act against each other, and above all by contrasting
+“synchromic” effect, one’s vision is activated by an interplay of curves and counter-curves, discs with concentric circles of various thicknesses which act against each other, and above all

-complementary colours (red/green, blue/orange) and discordant colours (red/blue; pink/red, and so on).
-These canvases – the Museum also possesses the maquettes for them – were the
+by contrasting complementary colours (red/green, blue/orange) and discordant colours (red/blue; pink/red, and so on).
+These canvases – the Museum also possesses the maquettes for them – were

 Trending News